BIT-IdeaFactory/enroll-me-app/README.md

 # Enroll-me
-Enroll-me is internal tool for students of Faculty of Computer Science, Electornics and Telecomunication.
+Enroll-me is an internal tool for students of the Faculty of Computer Science, Electronics and Telecommunication.

-This tool is an offline previewer which allows to look-up schedule and import enrollment (via static website's analize)
+This tool is an offline previewer which allows to look up schedule and import enrollment (via static website's analize).

 PRs and issues are very welcome!
-Release soon!
+Release is scheduled soon!

 ## Screens